WPCloudDeploy/wp-cloud-deploy/README.md

 The plugin makes it easy to deploy servers at well-known providers such as DigitalOcean, AWS and more.
 However, the core plugin only includes support for DigitalOcean.

-You can add additional support for EC2, LIGHTSAIL, LINODE, VULTR, UPCLOUD, HETZNER, EXOSCALE, GOOGLE, AZURE and ALIBABA by [purchasing a premium subscription](https://wpclouddeploy.com/pricing/).

-**It is primarily used to install and manage WordPress servers and applications.** But it also includes sample apps for just basic servers (i.e., servers with no additional apps) and OpenVPN servers.
+**It is primarily used to install and manage WordPress servers and applications.**

 ![WPCloudDeploy Dashboard](https://wpclouddeploy.com/wp-content/uploads/2022/04/wpcd-v4-095.png)